Giuliano Cesarini, iuniore

-Giuliano Cesarini the Younger (It.: Giuliano Cesarini, iuniore; 1466–1510) was an Italian Roman Catholic cardinal.
+Giuliano Cesarini the Younger (It.: Giuliano Cesarini, iuniore; 1466–1510) was an Italian Catholic prelate and cardinal.

 Biography

-Giuliano Cesarini, iuniore was born in Rome in 1466, the son of Gabriele Cesarini, Gonfaloniere of the Senate and Roman People (SPQR), and his wife Giulina (Godina).
+Giuliano Cesarini, iuniore was born in Rome in 1466, the son of Gabriele Cesarini, Gonfaloniere of the Senate and Roman People (Senatus populusque Romanus), and his wife Giulina (Godina).
 Her father was Giovanni Andrea Colonna, and her mother was Ambroscina de'Astalli.
 Giuliano had two brothers, Pietro Paolo and Giovanni Giorgio.
 Giovanni Giorgio succeeded his father as Gonfaloniere in 1499.
 A third brother, Giovanni Andrea, was married to Gerolama Borgia, daughter of Pope Alexander VI, but both spouses died in 1483.
 They were the grand-nephews of Cardinal Giuliano Cesarini, seniore.
 Giuliano also had four sisters: Antonina (wife of Carlo Muti), Caterina (wife of Antonino Albertoni), Alteria (who married a Margana), and Livia (wife of Pietro Ludovico Capizucchi).

-Early in his life, he was a protonotary apostolic, and a canon of the cathedral chapter of St. Peter's Basilica (attested between 1490 and 1493).
-On March 13, 1491, Giuliano was a canon of the chapter of St. Lambert's Cathedral, Liège.
+Early in his career, he was a protonotary apostolic, and a canon of the chapter of St. Peter's Basilica (attested between 1490 and 1493).
+From March 13, 1491, Giuliano was a canon of the Cathedral chapter of Liège.

 Cardinal

 In the consistory of September 20, 1493, Pope Alexander VI created Cesarini a cardinal deacon.
-He received the red hat and the deaconry of Santi Sergio e Bacco on September 23, 1493.
-Cardinal Cesarini lived in a palazzo in the Pigna region of the city of Rome, which had been reconstructed from several family houses by his great-uncle, Cardinal Giuliano Cesarini, seniore.
+Cesarini received the red hat and the deaconry of Santi Sergio e Bacco on September 23, 1493.
+He lived in a palazzo in the Pigna region of the city of Rome, which had been reconstructed from several family houses by his great-uncle, Cardinal Giuliano Cesarini, seniore.